 The Company also pays a \$60,000 annual base director's fee to each independent director.
+With respect to the fifth independent director elected at the 2013 Annual Meeting of Stockholders, the annual base director's fee for 2013 will be prorated for the period of May 1, 2013 to December 31, 2013.
 Base director's fees are paid 50% in cash and 50% in restricted common stock.
 The number of shares of restricted common stock to be issued each quarter to each independent director is determined based on the fair market value of the Company's common stock equal to the closing price thereof on the New York Stock Exchange on the last business day of each fiscal quarter.
 To the extent that any fractional shares would otherwise be issuable and payable to each independent director, a cash payment is made to each independent director in lieu of any fractional shares.
 All directors' fees are paid pro rata (and restricted stock grants determined) on a quarterly basis in arrears, and shares issued are fully vested and non-forfeitable.
 These shares may not be sold or transferred during the time of service as an independent member of the Company's board.